albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 Basicaly we can start manually with this.
 But [previously](#reticulum) we have done set auto deploy

-Start with this command
+To start manualy you can use this command, this will start the reticulum server in the background.

 ```bash
 PORT=4000 MIX_ENV=prod elixir --erl "-detached" -S mix phx.server
 ```

-List the process which run on port 4000
+For checking the reticulum is running use this command to list the process which run on port 4000

 ```
 lsof -n -i4TCP:4000
 ```

-Kill with PID
+To stop the process you can kill with PID

 ```
 kill -9 PID